Mindfulness-based stress reduction: Overview

 MBSR has become a standardized eight-week program developed by Jon Kabat-Zinn at the University of Massachusetts Medical School in 1979.
-The course typically consists of eight group sessions lasting about 2.5-3 hours each, plus an orientation session held before the first class.
-Most programs also include an all-day retreat, usually scheduled between weeks six and seven, lasting approximately 6-7.5 hours and often conducted in silence.
+The course typically consists of eight group sessions lasting about 2.5–3 hours each, plus an orientation session held before the first class.
+The program follows a structured sequence of sessions aimed at developing specific mindfulness skills and integrating them into daily routines.
+Most programs also include an all-day retreat, usually scheduled between weeks six and seven, lasting approximately 6–7.5 hours and often conducted in silence.

-The weekly classes combine guided mindfulness practices (such as the body scan, standing yoga, and sitting or walking meditation), group dialogue, presentations about stress, coping, and mind-body awareness.
+The weekly classes combine guided mindfulness practices (such as the body scan, standing yoga, and sitting or walking meditation), group dialogue, and presentations about stress, coping, and mind-body awareness.
 Sessions explore topics including perception and stress reactivity, emotional regulation, interpersonal communication, and strategies for integrating mindfulness into daily life.

-Participants are generally asked to engage in daily home practice of about 45-60 minutes, six days per week, using guided audio materials.
+Participants are generally asked to engage in daily home practice of about 45–60 minutes, six days per week, using guided audio materials.
 This home practice is considered an integral component of the program and is emphasized in teaching-training standards.

 Typical Session Themes

 Orientation: Introduces participants to MBSR, the program structure, expectations, and the time commitment.

 Week 1: Introduction to mindfulness, awareness of the present moment, and basic practices such as the body scan.

 Week 2: Exploration of perception and automatic stress reactions.

 Week 3: Mindful movement and cultivating presence in everyday life.
 Combining hatha yoga, sitting meditation, and optional walking meditation.

 Week 4: Responding rather than reacting to stress; awareness of thoughts and emotions.

 Week 5: Recognizing patterns of reactivity and working with difficult emotions.

 Week 6: Interpersonal mindfulness and communication skills.

-All-day session: Extended period of mindfulness practices including meditation and yoga.
+All-day session: Extended period of mindfulness practices, including meditation and yoga.
 Cultivating a sense of presence from moment to moment and being open to all experiences.
 Chance to practice mindful attention.

 Week 7: Integrating mindfulness more fully into daily activities and sustaining practice.

 Week 8: Review of skills and discussions of maintaining a long-term personal practice.